Kalamydi: Seismological history

+Site description

 On the west and southwest sides of the city the walls may be traced for 300 or 400 paces; on the east they extend about 100 paces; while on the south the ridge narrows, and the wall, adapting itself to the natural features of the hill, has not a length of more than 20 paces.
 This wall is composed of polygonal stones, which have not been touched by the chisel.